pagkly/Zed/Investopedia3/Return on Revenue Defined.md

 Return on Revenue Defined
 ## What Is Return on Revenue?

 Return on revenue (ROR) is a measure of company profitability based on the amount of revenue generated.
-Return on revenue compares the amount of [net income](https://www.investopedia.com/terms/n/netincome.asp) generated for each dollar of [revenue](https://www.investopedia.com/terms/r/revenue.asp).
+Return on revenue compares the amount of [[net income]](https://www.investopedia.com/terms/n/netincome.asp) generated for each dollar of [[revenue]](https://www.investopedia.com/terms/r/revenue.asp).

 Return on revenue is one of the most important financial metrics in gauging the profitability of a company.
 ROR is also helpful in determining how well a company's management team generates sales while also managing expenses.
-Return on revenue is also called [net profit margin](https://www.investopedia.com/terms/n/net_margin.asp).
+Return on revenue is also called [[net profit margin]](https://www.investopedia.com/terms/n/net_margin.asp).

 ### Key Takeaways